-You don’t need money to make money; just a solid idea, concept or product, some dedicated employees, a growing community of clients, and a strong shot of determination with a resilience chaser!
-Bootstrapping is a business term derivative of the 186 year old idiom to “pull oneself up by one’s bootstraps” meaning to succeed without outside help.
-So put on them Timberlands®, we are about to get to work!
+You don’t need money to make money, just a solid idea, concept or product along with some dedicated employees, a growing community of clients and a strong shot of determination with a chaser of resilience!
+Bootstrapping is a business term derived from the 186-year old idiom to “pull oneself up by one’s bootstraps,” which means to succeed without outside help.
+So, put on your Timberlands because we’re about to get to work!

-Many start-ups don’t have the access to, or wish not to take on big financial burdens; and this lean start-up approach allows for the financing of your business by taking all that you have to get what you want.
-Some bootstrapping ventures that may ring a bell include: SPANX; GoPro; Mailchimp; Wayfair; and GitHub, who was bought out by Microsoft for a whopping 7.5 billion, just to name a few.
+Many start-ups don’t have the access to or a desire to take on big financial burdens.
+This lean start-up approach allows you to finance your business by using everything you have to get what you want.
+Some bootstrapping ventures that may ring a bell include SPANX, GoPro, Mailchimp, Wayfair and GitHub, the latter of which was bought out by Microsoft for a whopping $7.5 billion, just to name a few.

 Bootstrapping Pros, Cons and Strategy

-Bootstrapping will require a business model that encourages cost minimization.
-Surviving and thriving off of success promotes simplicity, flexibility and will yield a cost conscious foundation of which all else can be built upon.
-Like all business decisions, the commitment to Bootstrapping comes with its pros and cons, a few of which you will find here followed by responsive and strategic mitigating tactics.
+Bootstrapping requires a business model that encourages cost minimization.
+Surviving and thriving off of success promotes simplicity and flexibility and will yield a cost-conscious foundation on which all else can be built upon.
+Like all business decisions, the commitment to bootstrapping comes with its pros and cons, a few of which you will find here followed by responsive and strategic mitigating tactics.

-- pros: 100% ownership; you answer to you; less/no dilution of direction, focus or creative control; no pressure to satisfy or concede to external investment sources; and the priceless ability to look back and say “I built that”
+- No pressure to satisfy or concede to external investment sources and the priceless ability to look back and say, “I built that.”

-Whether intensively concept driven, heavy equipment reliant, or the innocent simplicity of that refreshing childhood lemonade stand on a hot day; Stringent Funding Practices and careful budgeting in business is a must, and integral to a successful Bootstrapping strategy.
+Whether your business is intensively concept driven, reliant on heavy equipment or as simple as a refreshing childhood lemonade stand on a hot day, stringent funding practices and careful budgeting in business is integral to a successful bootstrapping strategy.

-There is something to be said about going into your neighborhood hardware store and asking someone in the paint department about drill bits and they show you exactly what you need.
+There is something to be said about going into your neighborhood hardware store and asking someone in the paint department about drill bits, and for them to show you exactly what you need.
 From its uses to its limitations, know your product inside and out.
-The strong and prompt delivery of Product Knowledge will instantly classify you as an expert, eliminate the need for client research and secure timely sales; when you know, you grow!
-Knowledge that exudes from leadership down aids in swift client and stakeholder decision making and buy-in.
+The strong, prompt delivery of product knowledge will classify you as an expert, eliminate the need for client research and secure timely sales.
+When you know, you grow!
+Knowledge that exudes from the leadership on down aids in swift client and stakeholder decision making and buy-in.

-When marketing dollars are short, Business Relationships will pick up the slack.
-From getting new customers and retaining current clients, to managing and enhancing the company’s image and reputation, and pushing your business plan essential Mission and Vision forward; relationships are resources that through cultivation often become priceless.
+When marketing dollars are short, business relationships pick up the slack.
+From getting new customers and retaining current clients to managing and enhancing the company’s image and reputation to pushing your business plan’s essential mission and vision forward, relationships are resources that, if cultivated, can yield spectacular growth.